corieX/corieX1/README.md

 •	Implemented privileged identity management (PIM) and role assignments to mitigate potential insider threats and enforce least privilege principles.
 •	Automate the creation of user accounts in Azure Active Directory (AAD) using PowerShell scripts.

-- <b>Cybersecurity Home Lab Projects (React, NodeJS, Azure, and Machine Learning Components)</b>
+- <b>Cybersecurity Home Lab Projects </b>

   •	Implemented a vulnerability assessment lab project on Azure using Azure Security Center.
 •	Reviewed assessment reports, identified vulnerabilities, and prioritized remediation efforts.
 •	Established a proactive approach to monitor and continuously assess the Azure environment for new vulnerabilities.
 •	Documented actions taken to address each identified vulnerability for future reference.

 - <b>Azure Cloud Project</b>

- Assisted in incident response activities, including detection, analysis, and containment of security incidents.
+  •	Assisted in incident response activities, including detection, analysis, and containment of security incidents.
-Collaborated with cross-functional teams to investigate and mitigate security breaches.
+•	Collaborated with cross-functional teams to investigate and mitigate security breaches.
-Conducted forensic analysis to identify the root causes of incidents and implemented remediation measures.
+•	Conducted forensic analysis to identify the root causes of incidents and implemented remediation measures.
-Documented incident response processes, lessons learned, and recommended improvements.
+•	Documented incident response processes, lessons learned, and recommended improvements.
-Contributed to incident response planning and participated in tabletop exercises to test response capabilities.
+•	Contributed to incident response planning and participated in tabletop exercises to test response capabilities.

 <h2> 🤳 Connect with me:</h2>